aslagle/reactive-table/README.md

     i18n.setLanguage('fr');

-We currently have translations for:
+We currently have translations (except the 'Columns' button) for:

 - Brazilian Portuguese (pt-br)
 - Czech (cs)